VIAME/VIAME/README.md

 Docker Images
 -------------

-Docker images for just the algorithms in the system, built without a graphical interface, are available on: https://hub.docker.com with the label
+Docker images are available on: https://hub.docker.com.
+For a default container with just the algorithms within VIAME, runnable via command-line, see:

 kitware/viame:gpu-algorithms-latest

-This is the image used in the web server, and is compiled every week.
-Within the container, it contains a VIAME desktop (not web) installation in the folder /opt/noaa/viame just with GUIs turned off.
-Most add-on models are not included in the container by default (only default models used to initialize training) but can be downloaded via running:
+This image is headless (ie it contains no GUI) and contains a VIAME desktop (not web) installation in the folder /opt/noaa/viame.
+For links to the VIAME-Web docker containers see the above section in installation.
+Most add-on models are not included in the instance but can be downloaded via running /opt/noaa/viame/bin/download_viame_addons.sh

-/opt/noaa/viame/bin/download_viame_addons.sh

-within the container.
-For links to the VIAME-Web docker containers see the section in installation.

 Quick Build Instructions
 ------------------------